 This guide explains how to import old processed orders into your Linnworks account.
 Old processed orders are your historical orders that were processed outside of Linnworks.

 NB!
-Before you proceed with the steps described below, we strongly advise that you carefully read and understand all the limitations of this method.
+Before you proceed with the steps described below, we strongly advise that you carefully read and understand this method's limitations.
 Once you've imported the old orders into Linnworks, you won't be able to reverse this process.
 Therefore, it's crucial to consider all the limitations of this alternative approach before you proceed.

 To import old processed orders: